poovandrang/HosP-/README.md

 ![Screenshot_20230617-145314_HosP](https://github.com/poovandrang/HosP-/assets/136569530/df5b866f-fbb5-4037-9c25-d063be793726)

 # DESCREPTION
-## 🔷The HosP Appointment Booking System helps patients book/schedule their appointment with healthcare providers, such as doctors or specialists in a systematic way.
+## 🔷 The HosP Appointment Booking System helps patients book/schedule their appointment with healthcare providers, such as doctors or specialists in a systematic way.